getsentry/sentry-docs/src/_includes/common/configuration-intro.md

 {% comment %}
 Guideline: This page is common to all SDKs; it is stored in the common folder, nested under _includes/common.
 To use,

-1. Add a folder with the name of the platform you are documenting to the _documentation/sdks structure (for example, _documentation/sdks/javascript)
+1. If you haven't already, add the configuration content folder to the directory of the platform you are documenting -- _documentation/sdks/<sdk/platform>/config (for example, _documentation/sdks/javascript/config).
-2. Create a new config folder and new intro.md file in _documentation/sdks/<platform-name>
+2. Create a copy of intro.md file, then add it to the config folder.
-3. Create the defined `include` statements and add them to the intro.md file
+3. Add the SDK-specific `include` statements to the configuration-intro.md file

 If you have questions, please ask Fiona or Daniel.